 In July 2016, the Ethereum network hard forked into two blockchains: Ethereum and Ethereum Classic.
 Ethereum Classic is now a completely separate cryptocurrency with different technological and philosophical goals.
 You can read more about Ethereum Classic and cryptocurrency forks.

 The Ethereum network forked after an incident in July 2016.
 At that time, attackers exploited flaws in the smart contract code of a prominent application running on Ethereum called The DAO.
-In response to community concerns, the Ethereum Foundation implemented a hard fork to roll back all DAO-related transactions and allow the DAO's original contributors to reclaim their funds.
+In response, the Ethereum community implemented a hard fork to roll back all DAO-related transactions and allow the DAO's original contributors to reclaim their funds.

 While many in the community supported the Ethereum hard fork, some chose to continue running the original Ethereum blockchain.
 That blockchain eventually became known as Ethereum Classic.

 No. After the hard fork, Ethereum Classic has not received any updates directly from the Ethereum chain.
 Ethereum Classic and Ethereum are maintained as separate projects with different development teams contributing to each one.